maboa/MDN/gameaudio.md

 Audio is an important part of any game - it adds feedback and atmosphere.
 Web based audio is maturing fast, but there are still many browser differences to negotiate.

-We often need to prioritise the audio parts that are essential for our games, which are nice to have and devise a strategy based on those decisions.
+We often need to prioritise the audio parts that are essential for our games and devise a strategy based on those decisions.

 Mobile
 ------

 By far the most difficult platforms to provide support for are mobile.
 Unfortunately these are also the platforms that people often use to play games.
-There's a couple of differences between desktop and mobile browsers that may have caused broswer vendors to make choices that then make mobile difficult for games audio developers to work with.
+There's a couple of differences between desktop and mobile browsers that may have caused browser vendors to make choices that can make audio difficult for games developers to work with.